enigmawelt/enigmawelt.de/README.md

 - create a directory on the box ... /usr/lib/enigma2/python/Plugins/Extensions/Enigmawelt
 - copy the content of /src into this directory
 - restart Enigma2

+v1.1
+- Search function added
+- Return from the search results list, call up the search again and confirm the empty search with green